 - Where divisions among church groups come from

-This belief is one of the Adventist fundamental beliefs which reads:
+Unity in Christ is one of the Adventist fundamental beliefs, which reads:

 In Christ we are a new creation; distinctions of race, culture, learning, and nationality, and differences between high and low, rich and poor, male and female, must not be divisive among us.